Tomography of Quantum States from Structured Measurements via quantum-aware transformer: Preliminaries

 \subsection{Quantum state tomography}

+In the physical world, a quantum state is usually denoted as a unit complex vector $|\psi\rangle$ which can also be viewed as a column vector $v$.
+Its adjoint is denoted as $\langle\psi|$ ($v^\dagger$), which corresponds to the conjugate and transpose of $v$.
+The simplest nontrivial Hilbert space is two-dimensional, upon which the quantum system is called a \textbf{qubit}.
+An orthonormal basis of a qubit system is usually denoted as $|0\rangle$ and $|1\rangle$, corresponding to the classical 0-1 bit and forming the basic unit of quantum information.
+States that can be represented by a single vector are called \textbf{pure states}.
+When a quantum system is in a statistical ensemble of different state vectors with proper possibilities, the state of this system would be a \textbf{mixed state} and cannot be described with a single vector.
+In this case, a mixed state is usually denoted as a \textbf{density matrix} $\rho$

-In the physical world, the full description of a quantum state can be represented as a density matrix $\rho$, i.e., a positive-definite Hermitian matrix with unit trace, representing three numeric attributes: (i) $\rho=\rho^{\dagger}$ (where $\rho^{\dagger}$ is the conjugate and transpose of $\rho$), (ii) $\textup{Tr}(\rho)=1$, and (iii) $\rho \geq 0$.
+where $p_i$ are real coefficients that represent the classical probability of the system is $|\psi_i\rangle$.
+Generally, a density matrix $\rho$ is a positive-definite Hermitian matrix with a unit trace, representing three numeric attributes: (i) $\rho=\rho^{\dagger}$ (where $\rho^{\dagger}$ is the conjugate and transpose of $\rho$), (ii) $\textup{Tr}(\rho)=1$, and (iii) $\rho \geq 0$.
 QST is a process of deducing the density matrix (denoted as $\rho$) of a quantum state based on a set of measurements (denoted as Hermitian operators $\mathbb{O}$).
-Measurement operators are usually positive operator-valued measures (POVMs) and can be represented as a set of positive semi-definite matrices ${\mathbb{O}_i}$ that sum to identity ($\sum_i \mathbb{O}_i=\mathbb{I}$)~\cite{nielsen2010quantum,wiseman2009quantum}.
+Measurement operators are usually positive operator-valued measures (POVMs) and can be represented as a set of positive semi-definite matrices ${\mathbb{O}_i}$ that sum to identity ($\sum_i \mathbb{O}_i=\mathbb{I}$)~\cite{wiseman2009quantum}.

 According to Born's rule, the true probability of obtaining the outcome $i$ when measuring the quantum state $\rho$ with the measurement operator $\mathbb{O}_i$ is calculated as

 However, in practical implementations, this value is not accessible.
 As demonstrated in Fig. \ref{fig:nnqst}, one may perform a set of measurements on a number of identical copies of the quantum system, with outcomes gathered as frequencies.
 Given $N_t$ physical systems for measurements, statistical data are gathered to obtain the following frequencies